Sneha-Jain12/frontend-framework1/README.md

 # Frontend Automation Framework

+## introduction

-This is a Frontend Automation Framework built to automate end-to-end (E2E) testing for web applications
+This is a Frontend Automation Framework built to automate web applications by using java, selenium and maven.

 ## Prerequisites: